Dezt/LFA_engine/README.md

 LFA Engine may still useful if you want to develop a very lightweight game for very low-end hardware that Unity or UE3 are too heavy for.

+The basic building block for using the engine is the QuadSet class, which is used to draw.
+Everything else flows from there.

 **4p Air Battle**

 ![4P Air Battle](demo/4pAirBattle1.jpg)